y330/FragmentQR/README.md

 <h1>Fragmented Text to QR</h1><p>
 <em>Yonah Aviv</em><p>
-<b>Fragmented Text to QR also known as FragmentQR, is a web extension that allows for the generation of QR codes linking to arbituary text on a webpage, making use of Text Fragments</b>
+<b>Fragmented Text to QR(FragmentQR), is a web extension that allows for the generation of QR codes linking to arbituary selected text on a webpage.</b>

 <h2>Tutorial</h2><p>
  <ol>